Jeremy England (politician): Career

 After graduating from law school, England entered into legal practice at Speed, Seta, Martin, Trivett & Stubley, LLC, where he serves as the only attorney from Mississippi.
 For his active service in Jackson county, he received the Outstanding Young Lawyer of Mississippi Award for 2014-2015.
 He went on to serve on the Mississippi Bar Young Lawyers Board of Directors, where he was nominated as District Representative to the American Bar Association Young Lawyers Division.
 From 2012-2016, he was named a Mid-South Rising Star by Super Lawyer Magazine.
 He became a Fellow to the American Bar Foundation in 2015.

 England ran for election to the 51st district following incumbent State Senator Michael Watson decision to run for election for Secretary of State of Mississippi.
 England competed against four others in the Republican primary, ultimately coming in second with 35.9% of the vote.
 As no candidate reached a majority, he competed against contender Moss Point Alderman Gary Wayne Lennep in the Republican primary runoff, achieving 50.2% of the vote, narrowly winning by 38 votes.
 Although hesitant to accept the results, Lennep eventually conceded the race.

 As of 2020, in the Senate, England serves as vice-chair for the Economic and Workforce Development committee and is a member on the following other committees: Constitution; Finance; Gaming; Highways and Transportation; Judiciary, Division A; Judiciary, Division B; and Ports and Marine Resources.

 Political positions

 He voted for changing the Mississippi state flag in late June 2020.

 Personal life

 England has two children and attends a non-denominational church in Ocean Springs.
-He is a member of the Jackson County Republican Club and a member of the National Rifle Association.
+He is a member of the Jackson County Republican Club and a member of the National Rifle Association of America.
 He also coaches St. Martin Youth Baseball, while his wife, Melissa England, is a player agent.